Gemma Chan

 Home > Our Celebrity Supporters > Gemma Chan, UNICEF UK Ambassador

-“I felt so welcome in this beautiful country, but the level of violence children are exposed to here is shocking.”
+“I felt so welcome in this beautiful country, but the level of violence children are exposed to here is shocking.

-Sabrina learnt Taekwondo at a UNICEF-funded after-school club in Jamaica run by Fight For Peace.
+Among the children Gemma met on her visit was 13-year-old Sabrina, who learnt Taekwondo at a UNICEF-funded after-school club in Jamaica run by Fight For Peace.
 She described her experience growing up to Gemma — how she had heard gun shots all my lifeand how Fight for Peace was a refuge for her

 “I’ve been coming here for three years now.
 I like the skill and technique I have learnt.
 I feel like I have more strength and more knowledge, and more fitness.
 I’d like to be a Taekwondo teacher, like my master,” says Sabrina.